freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity.Editor/AssetBrowser/README.md

 - **Use real-world scale** - You should model your asset based on real-world units.
 This will avoid many scaling issues.
 - **Apply scale and rotation** - Your object shouldn't have any non-applied transformations.
 Everything should be baked into the mesh (in Blender: `CTRL+A` -> *Apply Scale and Rotation*).
 - **Verify origin** - The origin of your model should be where it makes sense.
 For example, items that sit typically on the playfield should have their origin where they touch the playfield.
 Note that we ignore where your object is in world space, what's important is the origin.
-- **Add bevels to edges** - See *Baking* below.
 - **Use quads instead of triangles** - This is somewhat less relevant for game assets, but a quad topology will give you mush less headache in general, specially when beveling edges.
 Also check out our [tutorial about 3D scans](xref:tutorial_3d_scan).
 - **Make meshes watertight** - Close the holes, make sure your mesh has faces everywhere.
 This will avoid shadow and path tracing issues.
+- **Add bevels to edges** - See *Baking* below.

 ### Baking

 Using [normal maps](https://en.wikipedia.org/wiki/Normal_mapping), it's possible to bake geometric details into a texture, which is much cheaper to render than using actual mesh geometry.
-While the majority of your normal maps will be defined by the material you're applying, there are a few cases where it's worth baking actual geometry into your normal map.
+While the majority of your normal maps will be provided by the material you're applying, there are a few cases where it's worth baking actual geometry into your normal map.

 - **Bevels** - There are no sharp edges in the real world.
 Bevels are important because they reflect the light, and it's instantly noticeable when an edge has no bevel.
 Add a bevel modifier to your hi-poly meshes.
 - **Notches** - Anything that goes *into* a mesh, where you can't really see a silhouette, is probably worth baking.